telerik/blazor-docs/components/contextmenu/integration.md

 ## Context Menu for a TreeView Node

-To integrate the context menu with the Telerik TreeView, you need to:
+To integrate the ContextMenu with the TreeView, you need to:

 1. Use the [`OnItemContextMenu`]({%slug treeview-events%}#onitemcontextmenu) event of the TreeView to get the current row model and show the menu
 2. Use the context menu's [`OnClick`]({%slug contextmenu-events%}#onclick) event to handle the desired operation